junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Boots on the Border Act of 2017”.
+This Act may be cited as the “Anti-Border Corruption Reauthorization Act of 2017”.

 ## § 2.
 Expanded authority to waive polygraph examinations for certain applicants for law enforcement positions with U.S. Customs and Border Protection